Rule 4.411.5. Probation officer's presentence investigation report

 (B)Interested persons, including family members and others who have written letters concerning the defendant.

-(A)A reasoned discussion of the defendant's suitability and eligibility for probation, and, if probation is recommended, a proposed plan including recommendation for the conditions of probation and any special need for supervision;
+(A)A reasoned discussion of the defendant's suitability and eligibility for probation, and, if probation is recommended, a proposed plan including recommendations for the conditions of probation and any special need for supervision;

-(B)If a prison sentence is recommended or is likely to be imposed, a reasoned discussion of aggravating and mitigating factors affecting the sentence length; and
+(B)If a prison sentence or term of imprisonment in county jail under section 1170(h) is recommended or is likely to be imposed, a reasoned discussion of aggravating and mitigating factors affecting the sentence length;

-(9)The probation officer's recommendation.
-When requested by the sentencing judge or by standing instructions to the probation department, the report must include recommendations concerning the length of any prison term that may be imposed, including the base term, the imposition of concurrent or consecutive sentences, and the imposition or striking of the additional terms for enhancements charged and found.
+(10)The probation officer's recommendation.
+When requested by the sentencing judge or by standing instructions to the probation department, the report must include recommendations concerning the length of any prison or county jail term under section 1170(h) that may be imposed, including the base term, the imposition of concurrent or consecutive sentences, and the imposition or striking of the additional terms for enhancements charged and found.

 The report must be on paper 8-1/2 by 11 inches in size and must follow the sequence set out in (a) to the extent possible.